Account level user types

-Details on this are available in the Managing Users help article.
+Details on this are available in the Admin Center: Manage Security & Controls

 A System Admin does NOT need to have a license.

-Group Admins can create and manage groups (for more on groups see: Create and Manage Smartsheet Contact Groups) based on contacts in their Smartsheet Contact List (see the Contact List article for more info).
+Group Admins can create and manage groups (for more on groups see: Manage and use Smartsheet contact groups) based on contacts in their Smartsheet Contact List (see the Contact List article for more info).
 Anyone on the account can share and send information to the groups created by the Admin.

 A Group Admin needs to also have a license.